ENGLISH 2Z03 Nature, Lit And Culture

 - demonstrate the ability to communicate ideas insightfully and clearly in oral and written form

-- work cooperatively in groups ranging from 7-20 participants
+- work comfortably and cooperatively in groups ranging from 7-20 participants

 Textbooks, Materials & Fees:

-Neil Gaiman, The Wolves in the Walls.
+Neil Gaiman, The Wolves in the Wall.
 HarperCollins

 Karen Joy Fowler, We Are All Completely Beside Ourselves.
 Penguin